 Summer in Portland may be one of the world’s best-kept secrets.
 Days are long and dry, temperatures are comfortably warm, and the city makes the most of these conditions with outdoor celebrations and exciting things to do running well into September.
 There’s no better time for hikes, taking a dip in the Willamette River or heading to a nearby farm to pick (and devour) delicious berries.
 Meanwhile, annual summertime events and festivals include the joyous Portland Pride Parade and Festival in June, the epic Oregon Brewers Festival in July and Pickathon Music Festival in August.
 Read on for our top picks for things to do, see and experience during a summertime visit to Portland.

-From July–September, the days are warm (average high 78° F/25° C) with blissfully low humidity.
-Rain is rare and the evenings are long: The sun doesn’t set until around 9 p.m. in June and July.
+During Portland’s summers, the days are warm (average high 78° F/25° C) with blissfully low humidity.
+Rain is rare and the evenings are long (the sun doesn’t set until around 9 p.m. in June and July).

 What to Pack